wouterbeukema/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I’m a recently-graduated ecologist with a PhD from Ghent University, Belgium.
 My background lies in geoinformatics, biostatistics, and ecological consultancy, while I picked up skills in ecophysiology during work for the Rui Nabeiro Biodiversity Chair at the Museo Nacional de Ciencias Naturales in Madrid.
-My PhD work focused on disease ecology of the recently emerged fungal pathogen *Batrachochytrium salamandrivorans* in Europe.
+My PhD work focused on disease ecology of the recently emerged fungal pathogen *Batrachochytrium salamandrivorans* in north-western Europe.
 I'm a herpetologist at heart, with a weak spot for salamanders.

 This website works as a small portfolio and contact page to easily connect you to my academic work, repositories, photography, and other projects.
 * My publications can be accessed through my [ResearchGate account](https://www.researchgate.net/profile/Wouter_Beukema).